iamwillie/nexus/README.md

 # Nexus Budget

-**Nexus Budget** is a local-first personal budgeting dashboard built with HTML, CSS, and vanilla JavaScript.
-Everything runs from a single HTML file, with financial data stored entirely in your browser.
+Nexus Budget is a lightweight, mobile-first personal budgeting app built as a single-page HTML application.

 ## Features

-* Track income and expenses
-* Weekly, monthly, and yearly views
+- Week, Month, and Year views
-* Monthly category budgets
-* Remaining balance and weekly allocation
+- Salary-month cycles based on payday
+  - 25th
+  - Month end
+  - Custom payday
-* Budget vs actual tracking
+- Monthly budgets vs actual spending
-* Expense and cashflow visualizations
-* High-level annual financial projections
-* Downloadable reports
-* JSON backup/import for device transfer
+- Weekly allocations based on **Actual Remaining**
+- Optional exclusion of weeks from an allocation cycle
+- Transaction tracking with paid/unpaid status
+- Local browser storage with optional Supabase cloud sync
-* CSV transaction export
+- JSON import/export and CSV transaction export
+- HTML and PDF financial reports
-* Dark and light themes
+- Dark and light themes
-* Responsive futuristic Nexus interface
+- Responsive mobile-first interface

-## Privacy
+## Salary Months

-There is no backend, database, account, or cloud storage.
-Your financial data is stored using browser `localStorage`.

-Export a JSON backup regularly, as clearing browser storage will remove locally stored data.
+Months follow your configured salary cycle rather than calendar dates.

+For example, with a payday on the **25th**:

+**September → 25 August to 25 September**

+The same logic applies to month-end and custom payday settings.

-## Usage
+## Data

-No installation or build process is required.

-Open `nexus_budget_2060.html` in a modern browser, or host it using a static service such as GitHub Pages.
+Nexus Budget stores data locally in your browser by default.
+Supabase authentication and cloud synchronization can optionally be enabled for cross-device access.

-## Tech
+## Current Release

-HTML5 · CSS3 · Vanilla JavaScript · LocalStorage · Canvas API

----

-**Nexus Budget** — *Local-first personal finance console.*
+**Version:** 1.3.4
+**Build:** 2026.09.01.1